 Please send an email to preprofessional@jhu.edu to formally notify us of your decision to postpone your application.
-It is also appreciated if you send an email to your Pre-Professional Advisor.

 If I changed my fall course selections from what I originally indicated on my AMCAS application, do I need to notify the medical schools?